CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-includes.md

 ~~~
 {% endraw %}

-Now we can use this include throughout our site and pass in the video id we want to display:
+We can use this include throughout our site and pass in the video id we want to display:

 {% raw %}
 ~~~html